Enjoy Wellness

 EXPLAIN HOW YOUR WORK IS IMPACTED

 The purpose of asking for a mental health leave of absence from work should be directly connected to your ability to perform the responsibilities of your gig.
-Dr. Seide says that while some disabilities are apparent, like having an active job and breaking your leg, others, like depression, aren’t always so clear.
+Experts say while some disabilities are apparent, like having an active job and breaking your leg, others, like depression, aren’t always so clear.
 When someone feels as if they are mentally drowning, they may experience mental fogginess, extreme fatigue, insomnia, and performance anxiety.
 All of these together can make doing normal job functions that much more of an uphill battle.
-“The myth is that depression is just sadness, and it is so much more than that.
-It is an entire constellation of symptoms which can make functioning adequately at your workplace an impossibility,” Dr. Seide asks.

 Olivia Curtis, a wellness specialist at G&A Partners, suggests that when you ask for a mental health leave of absence, you should illustrate, with examples, how your productivity is suffering, along with how a break will help you to recover.
-“It never hurts to start a conversation regarding your current circumstances and where you stand mentally and emotionally,” she continues.
+“It never hurts to start a conversation regarding your current circumstances and where you stand mentally and emotionally,” she says.
 “Employees should have an open line of communication with their manager or HR team.
 This will allow employees to express their needs and the difficulties they are experiencing before symptoms and effects get too severe.”

 But if you don’t share how you are feeling, your employer won’t understand why you need a mental health leave of absence.
 While it may be scary to be vulnerable, Curtis says managers and HR teams will benefit significantly from your candidness.
 One way to approach it could be: “My workload has increased substantially due to the current circumstances, and I find that it is affecting my ability to complete each task to the best of my ability.
 I’m feeling overwhelmed and discouraged by tight deadlines and a long to-do list.
 I want to explore taking mental leave.”